The law on divorce has changed and no fault divorce will replace the old system. This change is likely to come into effect in or after Autumn 2021.

 How do I get a no-fault divorce?

-- One party, or both parties together will give notice that the marriage has irretrievably broken down
+- One party, or both parties together will give notice that the marriage has irretrievably broken down by completing an application

-- The court can then make a conditional order
+- The court can then make a Conditional Order

 Back to top